 Following that, you will arrive to Sambou district where you will see the 100 pillars pagoda and turtle conservation center.
 100 pillars pagoda is also called Wat Sasar Mouy Roy in Khmer, in fact has 116 pillars and is the most popular pagoda in Kratie province.
 It has an interesting history dating from around the 13th century and also events that occurred much later during the pol pot regime.
 100 pillars pagoda is unique amongst the pagodas in Kratie province in having a turtle conservation center inside the pagoda.
 The center was established to conserve the Mekong Turtle as it is endangered.
 In front of the pagoda, you will be led by your guide to have a short break and a drink.

 Instead of going back to the town, you and your local English-speaking guide will jump on a slow local wooden boat from 100 pillars pagoda to Koh Phdao village which is the focus of a Community Based Eco-Tourism development project by the NGO, Cambodian Rural Development Team.
-The boat trip will take around one and a half hours and will give you a chance to observe village life along the river.
+The boat trip will take around one and a half hour and will give you a chance to observe village life along the river.
 In Koh Phdao, you will be led by community representatives to see their village, visit friendly families and see the spirit house at which they pray to bring them happiness.
 You will also experience local food cooked by a group of local women.
 Accommodation will be provided with a homestay family in a curtained-off room just as the locals.
 Pillows, a thin mattress, mosquito net and a blanket will be provided.
 Bathroom and toilet facilities are simple and clean.
-During the your guide will rotate to do the translation for each home stay so that you will have a chance to communicate with your home stay owner.
+During the evening your guide will rotate to do the translation for each homestay so that you will have a chance to communicate with your homestay owner.